Wang-Landau sampling: a criterion for halting the simulations: Introduction

 \section{Introduction}

-Wang-Landau sampling (WLS)\cite{wls1,wls2} can be considered a well stablished Monte Carlo method, since it has been applied efficiently to many systems.
+Wang-Landau sampling (WLS)\cite{wls1,wls2} can be considered a well-established Monte Carlo method, since it has been applied efficiently to many systems.
 Nevertheless the method is still in development and new ideas have contributed to increase the degree of efficiency and accuracy of the algorithm.

 The method is based on the fact that if one performs a random walk in energy space with a probability proportional to the reciprocal of the density of states, a flat histogram is generated for the energy distribution.
 Since the density of states produces huge numbers, instead of estimating $g(E)$, the simulation is performed for $S(E)\equiv\ln g(E)$.
 At the beginning we set $S(E)=0$ for all energy levels.
 The random walk in the energy space runs through all energy levels from $E_{min}$ to $E_{max}$ with a probability $p(E\rightarrow E')=\min(\exp{[S(E)-S(E')]},1)$, where $E$ and $E'$ are the energies of the current and the new possible configurations.
 Whenever a configuration is accepted we update $H(E')\rightarrow H(E')+1$ and $S(E')\rightarrow S(E')+F_{i}$, where $F_{i}=\ln f_{i}$, $f_{0}\equiv e=2.71828...$ and $f_{i+1}=\sqrt{f_{i}}$ ($f_{i}$ is the so-called modification factor).
-The flatness of the histogram is checked after a number of Monte Carlo (MC) steps and usually the histogram is considered flat if $H(E)>0.8\langle H \rangle$, for all energies, where $\langle H \rangle$ is an average over energies.
-If the flatness condition is fulfiled we update the modification factor to a finer one and reset the histogram $H(E)=0$.
+The flatness of the histogram is checked after a number of Monte Carlo steps and usually the histogram is considered flat if $H(E)>0.8\langle H \rangle$, for all energies, where $\langle H \rangle$ is an average over energies.
+If the flatness condition is fulfilled we update the modification factor to a finer one and reset the histogram $H(E)=0$.
 The original version of WLS prescribes that simulations should be in general halted when $f\sim1+10^{-8}$.
-Having in hand the density of states, one can calculate the canonical average of any thermodynamic variable as
+Having in hand the density of states, one can calculate the canonical average of any thermodynamic variable $X$ as

-where $\langle X\rangle_E$ is the microcanonical average accumulated during the simulations.
+where $\langle X\rangle_E$ is the microcanonical average accumulated during the simulations and $\beta=1/k_BT$, $k_B$ is the Boltzmann constant, and $T$ is the temperature.